ZipCPU/autofpga/README.md

 Specifically, the parser must determine:
 - If any of the peripherals used in this project need to be configured, and if so, what the configuration parameters are and how they need to be set.
 For example, the UART baud rate and RTC and GPS clock steps both need to be set based upon the actual clock speed of the master clock.
-- If any of the peripherals have debugging wires associated with them which would need to be connected to a scope.
-The AutoFPGA program should find all such peripherals, but yet still allow the user to decide which peripherals get scopes.
-Even better, if by adjusting the regdefs.h file, a host program might be able to detect that its particular peripheral is not currently configured to one of the scopes.
 - If peripherals have or create interrupts, those need to be found and determined, and (even better) wired up.
 To do this, the user may need to specify an interrupt file (for now), specyifying which are connected and how they are connected.
 - If the item it is parsing fits into one of the following classes of items:
 	* Full bus masters